rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     config.doApplyFinalizedPsf=True
     No quantum graph generated or pipeline executed.
 The --show option was given and all options were processed.

 Ignore the lines about "No quantum graph" and "NOIGNORECASE" -- for the present purposes, these can be considered non-fatal warnings.
 The line that starts with ``###`` specificies that ``pipetask run`` is showing us a parameter of the ``makeWarp`` Task (as opposed to some other task, like ``assembleCoadd``).
 The line that starts with ``#`` provides the plain English description of the parameter that you requested to be shown.
 The line following the plain English description of ``doApplyFinalizedPsf`` shows this parameter's default value, which is a boolean equal to ``True``.
-From tutorial notebook 9a, you know that it's necessary to change ``doApplyFinalizedPsf`` to ``False`` i.e., the opposite of its default value.
+From `tutorial notebook 9a <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/09_Custom_Coadds/09a_Custom_Coadd.ipynb>`_, you know that it's necessary to change ``doApplyFinalizedPsf`` to ``False`` i.e., the opposite of its default value.
 Let's see how this plays out in practice.
 The following modified ``pipetask run`` command adds one extra input parameter for the custom ``doApplyFinalizedPsf`` setting:

 .. code-block::